ShrutiHarrison/Name-Location-Recognizer/README.md

 We can get recognised data from raw data with the help of Stanford NER(Name Entity Recognizer).
 Download the stanford ner version 3.9.2 using this link: https://nlp.stanford.edu/software/CRF-NER.shtml
+Keep the stanford folder in the working directory.

 Next Step is to Open your Terminal. import nltk.